blackout-games/rugby/README.md

 This is the ember.js app for Blackout Rugby.
 The live app can be found at https://v2.blackoutrugby.com.

-Be warned that this version is in development, so changes are being made often, and direct to Master (for now) so may break your local copy.
+Be warned that this version is in heavy development.
+Changes are being made often, directly to the Master branch (for now).
+If you would like a copy which is guaranteed to be working, please checkout one of the [releases](https://github.com/blackout-games/rugby/releases) during install.

-If you have any trouble or just want to chat feel free to [contact us](mailto:support@blackoutrugby.com).
+If you have any trouble or just want to chat, feel free to [contact us](mailto:support@blackoutrugby.com).
 We'd love to hear from anyone interested in developing for Blackout Rugby.

 ## Ember 101